amarinho/reactjs-dog-galley-app/readme.md

 ## Notes

-* The images are not uniform on size, I'd tried different configuration on how to fill the image on the card.
+* The images are not uniform on size, I've tried different configuration on how to fill the image on the card.
 For instance, trying to fill the whole card would crop some parts.
 Changes on the card dimensions to the most common sizes should help, but doesn't solve the problem.
 Having the cards on different sizes, accordingly to the image dimensions would cause a broken UI.